Efficiently Heating and Cooling Homes With High Ceilings & Rooms

 Using the ceiling fan's switch to reverse the direction of it's rotation is important to assist in whatever it is you're trying to accomplish.
 If you want to get the heat off of the ceiling and down to where you are, you need to let the fan push it down through the cooler air.
 If you want to help pull the cooler air up off the floor, you need to reverse the fan's rotation so that it can do that.

-Be Happier with Your Great Room
+Be Comfortable in Your Great Room

 I hope that this information will help you to be more comfortable in your great room.
 No doubt this is the room you likely spend your time in and on, you deserve to be cozy in it too.
 These tips are simple and should lend themselves well to the comfort of your "Home Sweet Home" without spending gobs of money and actually saving some in the process.